The Exercise Ball Chair - A Great Idea For Your Back Or Just Another Gimmick?

 So build up slowly and before you know it you could be sitting comfortably for hours in an exercise ball chair.

-Just make sure you are sitting on it correctly and with the right posture to get the full benefits (the video below will show you how):
+Just make sure you using it correctly and with the right posture to get the full benefits (the video below will show you how):

-Active sitting is great for keeping your muscles activated and working as you sit.
+Active sitting is great for keeping your muscles strong and healthy as you sit.

 But the downside to this is that they never get to rest and relax.